-- 4.8 Project summaries generally include the name of the project, the project promoter or financial intermediary (for intermediated loans), the location of the project, the sector it represents, a project description, its objective(s), its environmental and, if relevant, social aspects, including potential environmental/social risks and impacts, procurement data, proposed EIB finance, the total project cost, and the status of the project, noting whether it is "under appraisal", "approved" or "signed".
-When applicable, links are provided to environmental information7 (including Environmental and Social Impact Assessments and/or Non-Technical Summaries), as early as possible in the project cycle.5 - 4.9 Information on any intermediated financing of the EIB is published on the Project List on the EIB's website.
-In addition, and to the extent possible, the EIB releases, on request, aggregate data on intermediated loan financing, including country and sector breakdowns. - 4.10If applicable, project summaries include links to environmental and social information/documents in the EIB Public Register, project data sheets, press releases, related projects, and/or other relevant information/or documents published on the EIB's website. - 4.11After signature, project summaries are accessible through links in project data sheets published on the financed projects list on the EIB's website.
-Project data sheets generally include the name of the project, the location of the project, the sector it represents and the loan amounts with their corresponding signature dates.
-The webpage of EIB's financed project list informs the public of the possibility to get access to further information related to the financed projects upon request in accordance with section 5 below. - 4.12Project information is removed from the EIB website once the EIB's involvement in the project is no longer foreseen.
+description, its objective(s), its environmental and, if relevant, social aspects, procurement data, proposed EIB finance, the total project cost, and the status of the project, noting whether it is "under appraisal", "approved" or "signed".
+Project summaries inform the public about how to submit enquiries, comments and complaints.
+When applicable, links are provided to environmental information, as early as possible in the project cycle.6

+- 4.9 Information on any intermediated financing of the EIB is published on the Project List on the EIB's website.
+In addition, and to the extent possible, the EIB releases, on request, aggregate data on intermediated loan financing, including country and sector breakdowns. - 4.10The EIB publishes on its website project summaries of the sub-projects7 it finances through financial intermediaries with a total project cost greater than EUR 50m,8 in accordance with Articles 4.7 and 4.8 as applicable. - 4.11If applicable, project summaries include links to environmental and social documents in the EIB Public Register, project data sheets, press releases, related projects, and/or other relevant information/documents published on the EIB's website. - 4.12For all projects approved since the beginning of 2021, the EIB publishes on its website an Additionality and Impact Statement (AIS).
+The statement describes how EIB delivers additionality and impact through the projects it invests in, and it is published following signature.
+Details of the Additionality and Impact Measurement (AIM) framework can be found on the EIB's website.9 - 4.84.13 After signature, project summaries are accessible through links in project data sheets published on the financed projects list on the EIB's website.
+Project data sheets generally include the name of the project, the location of the project, the sector it represents and the loan amounts with their corresponding signature dates. - 4.94.14 Project information is removed from the EIB website once the EIB's involvement in the project is no longer foreseen.